AadithyaRao2809/SE/BD/Unit-2/scala.md

 	- **Data Flow Capture**:
 		- Programs in Scala implicitly capture data flow.
 		- Operations like `map`, `filter`, and `reduce` on collections.
-When you apply these operations to a collection, you're defining a sequence of transformations to be applied to the data.
+When you apply these operations to a collection, you're defining a **sequence of transformations** to be applied to the data.
 These transformations describe the data flow, and Scala takes care of executing them in the proper order.
-		- Scala allows you to compose functions easily.
-You can chain multiple functions together to form a data transformation pipeline, capturing the flow of data from one step to the next.
+		- Scala allows you to **compose functions easily.** You can chain multiple functions together to form a **data transformation pipeline**, capturing the flow of data from one step to the next.

 	- **Order of Operations Unimportant**:
 		- The order of operations is not crucial, enhancing flexibility.